Pants! A word that rules every woman’s heart. Learn how to make pants at home.

 Formal Wide-leg Pants with Fly Front Zip

 These pants make perfect smart work outfits.
 If you are a working woman, you should learn to make these wide-leg pants with a front zip.

 Use medium to heavy weight fabric like denim, twill weave, or wool for making these pants.
 You should have intermediate to expert level sewing skills for creating these formal pants.

 Wide Leg Pants with Elastic Back

-Want to learn how to make elastic waist pants?
+Want to learn how to make basic elastic waist pants?
 True Bias offers an amazing, print-at-home PDF wide leg pant sewing pattern.